Analysis of European colonialism and colonization: Generative Empires

-Despite of this classification, Bueno also argues that some Western Empires can alternate between being Generative to then be Depredative, and viceversa, caused due to a "Natural Dialect" of the primacy of the Material necessities (like Geopolitical economy) instead of the Ideological basis (like Ethics).
+Despite this classification, Bueno also argues that some Western Empires can alternate between being Generative to then be Depredative, and vice versa, caused due to a "Natural Dialect" of the primacy of the Material necessities (like Geopolitical economy) instead of the Ideological basis (like Ethics).
 Using for example the American Imperialism or Soviet Imperialism during Cold War, in which, according to him, sometimes those De facto Empires beneficiated dominated societies by both promoting national liberation movements, alike guaranting human rights and democracy (so being Generative Empire), but still maintaining predatory practices to secure Domination (so being Depredative Empire).
 He argues that only rare cases has maintained a consistency of being mostly Generative (like Spanish Empire) or mostly Depredative (like British Empire), which he considers is related to the Modernization theory in which the Western Colonial Empires that were more based on Mercantilism, Secularism, Modern state, Enlightened absolutism (during Classical imperialism), Legal positivism and Capitalist economies, or post-capitalist in the case of Soviet Union (during New Imperialism and Current Neocolonialism) has a tendency to be Depredative, while the Empires based on Medieval Corporatism, Confessionalism, Composite state, Traditional Monarchy, Iusnaturalism and Feudal economies has a tendency to be Generative (but at the cost to be less effective on their economics and being behind in rationalization of their institutions, and so, against the "Dialectical logic of history").
 This also would explain why Protestant Societies through their work ethic were more progressivist than Catholic societies (and so why their Colonial Empires were host of Industrial Revolution and dominated the First globalization, which also caused the Historiographical error to see all Empires according to the "Anglo-Dutch depredative standard" while mocking the Iberian generative but retrograde model through the Black legend) and also explaining the Decline of Spain caused by its isolation from the Political modernization, and brought to Spanish Americans as a non-intended but necessary accidental colonial legacy.